jernejk/home-automation-offline-gpt/README.md

 # Home Automation Offline GPT

-This demo showcases how to use offline GPT with the help of LM Studio within a .NET 8 Blazor app.
+This demo showcases how to use offline GPT with the help of LM Studio within a .NET 9 Blazor app that takes advantage of the new `Microsoft.Extensions.AI` APIs.
+It now uses built-in function invocation so actions are created directly in code instead of parsing JSON.

 ## Setup LM Studio